What is the current status of this program?

 For Rebates: The deadline to apply for rebates in the 2024 application cycle was January 9, 2025, 4pm ET.

-Note: if you were selected to receive a rebate under the 2023 cycle, you must submit payment request forms with purchase orders by October 2024.
+Note: if you were selected to receive a rebate under the 2023 cycle, you were required to submit payment request forms with purchase orders by October 2024.

 For Grants: The application cycle for the 2023 funding year has closed.
 Awards were announced on January 8, 2024.
 No 2024 Clean School Bus grants have been announced.

-If you plan to apply for funding in 2024, we recommend that you register for a grants.gov account as soon as possible.
+If future rounds are opened, we recommend that you register for a grants.gov account as soon as possible.
 Please see “Information on the Application Process” below for more information and resources.

 What other incentives could I use to help me accomplish my goals?